Galveston in Galveston County, Texas — The American South (West South Central)

 In 1905 the property was bought by Maco Stewart (1871-1938), who redesigned the interior to create a gallery effect with an arched skylight on the top floor.
 A foresighted, dynamic lawyer, Maco Stewart in 1908 founded Stewart Title Guaranty Company, now (1978) the largest title firm in Texas.
 Throughout expansion across the United States, it continuously had offices in this structure of its origin.

-Stewart Title Company has restored the building, replacing the ornate cornice which had been missing since the famous 1900 Galveston
+Stewart Title Company has restored the building, replacing the ornate cornice which had been missing since the famous 1900 Galveston storm.

 Erected 1978 by Texas Historical Commission.
 (Marker Number 11568.)

 Topics.
-This historical marker is listed in this topic list: Notable Buildings.
+This historical marker is listed in this topic list: Notable Buildings .
 A significant historical year for this entry is 1842.

 Location.
 29° 18.409′ N, 94° 47.579′ W. Marker is in Galveston, Texas, in Galveston County.
-Marker is at the intersection of 22nd Street and Mechanic Street, on the right when traveling north on 22nd Street.
+It is at the intersection of 22nd Street and Mechanic Street, on the right when traveling north on 22nd Street.
 Touch for map.
 Marker is in this post office area: Galveston TX 77550, United States of America.
 Touch for directions.